cal101/cal_gdbstub/BlinkyTale1.md

     bcn 100
     1

-There is a lot he ignored for now but that may be another tale to tell.
+That looked cryptic to him so he ignored it for now.
+That may be another tale to tell.

 He saw his tag **Blinky, SDK version:1.1.1** and happily took a deap breath and started to blink.